bitm0de/autoscript/README.md

 # autoscript
-Crestron autoscript tool written in python to send commands to devices based on a configuration file.
+Crestron autoscript is a suite of python tools written to upload files and send commands to devices based on a configuration file.